Leaside: Development of a model town

 Road map of Leaside (highlighted in green) in 1915.
 A planned community was developed around the railway's maintenance yard in the early 20th century.

 In 1912, William Mackenzie and Donald Mann, the owners of the Canadian Northern Railway, hired landscape architect Frederick Todd to plan development for a community to be built around a maintenance yard for their railway, which ran beside the CP lines through the Leaside area.
 Mackenzie and Todd founded the York Land Company to purchase land for such a town.
-The company purchased over 1000 acre, including most of the third concession and some land north of Eglinton Avenue.
+The company purchased 4.0 square kilometres (1,000 acres), including most of the third concession and some land north of Eglinton Avenue.
 The purchased lands extended from the railway tracks in the south to three farms north of Eglinton Avenue, from Leslie Street in the east to Bayview Avenue in the west.
 The town of Leaside was planned by Todd for the company, which put its name to many of the local streets; Laird Drive, Hanna Road, and Wicksteed Avenue all bear the name of Canadian Northern Railway company executives.
 The new community was planned with commercial areas, residential areas, and a town centre west of Laird Drive, and space was laid out east of Laird Drive for industrial development.
 The goal of the company was to create Leaside as a new upper class residential area of Toronto, the "New Rosedale".
 The developers first approached the town of North Toronto, hoping that North Toronto would annex the area and provide services such as streets, sewers, and public transportation.
 The town council of North Toronto refused.
 A similar request to the city of Toronto was met with a similar reply.
 With their attempts to include Leaside within another city or town rebuffed, Colonel Davidson and Randolph McRae applied to the province of Ontario to incorporate Leaside as a town.